jhipster/jhipster-base/README.md

 # JHipster Base

-This project contains JSON definitions and schema file for JDL Application and Deployment options shared between JHipster Core and JHipster IDE products.
+This project contains JSON definitions and schema files for JDL Application and Deployment options shared between JHipster Core and JHipster IDE products.

 ## Installation